-Group sizes of 100 and 200 are way too big to be the optimal size because we are extremely unlikely to get a group where everyone tests negative so we almost always have to test everyone in the group.
-We need to try much smaller group sizes.
+Group sizes of 100 and 200 are way too big because we are extremely unlikely to get a group where everyone tests negative so we almost always have to test everyone in the group.

 STEP Change cell D3 to 20 and recalculate the sheet a few times.